-Open
+Status: Completed (DOE O 426.1X released into REVCOM March 10, 2009.)
 3.5.
-Establish and maintain a budget item to ensure a corporate investment in the technical intern program.

-Lead Responsibility: FTCP Chair

-Action for Closure:

-Approved budget for incorporating the corporate intern program.
+Establish and maintain a budget item to ensure a corporate investment in the (corporate career) technical and administrative intern program.
+Lead Responsibility: FTCP Chair/DOE Human Capital Officer Approve budget and commence implementation of the Action for Closure: corporate (career) intern program.

-Open.
-Budget request submitted.
-Pending budget approval.
-Recruit the first corporate technical intern class based on the results of the 2005 3.6.
-FTC Program Workforce Analysis.
-Lead Responsibility: FTCP Chair Action for Closure: 75% of recruits are working for the Department and have been assigned to line organizations.
+Complete.
+(Commenced Intern candidate interviews in April 2008) Recruit the first corporate (career) technical (and administrative) intern class 3.6. based on the results of the 2005 FTC Program Workforce Analysis.
+Lead Responsibility: FTCP Chair/DOE Chief Human Capital Officer Action for Closure: Recruits are working for the Department and have been assigned to line organizations.

+July 2008 Status:

+Completed December 2008 (last intern hired for the program) 3.7 Conduct the first corporate (career) technical (and administrative) intern class.
+Lead Responsibility: FTCP Chair/DOE Chief Human Capital Officer Action for Closure:

+Class begins on schedule Due Date:

+Completed (Interns initially joined the program in May 2008, with the last intern joining in March 2009:10 participants currently, with at least 50% considered technical) - Build on the Facility Representative program as a model for Senior Technical Safety 4.
+Manager (STSM) qualification program and other Functional Area qualification programs. - 4.1 Establish Departmental champion for the STSM Program.
+Lead Responsibility: FTC Panel Chair Action for Closure:

+Letter from the FTC Panel Chair to EH-1 designating the Deputy Assistant Secretary, Facility Safety (EH-2) as the Departmental champion for the STSM Program.
 Due Date:

-May 2008 Status:

-Open

-3.7 Conduct the first corporate technical intern class.
+Completed.
+(FTCP Chairman letter 05-ORP-047 dated

+September 16, 2005.
+Responsibility transferred to HSS due

+to reorganization)

+4.2 Review and revise as applicable the STSM qualification standard to ensure it contains appropriate and adequate qualification and re-qualification requirements.

-Lead Responsibility: FTCP Chair
+Lead Responsibility: FTC Panel Chair

-Action for Closure:
+Action for Closure: App

-Course begins on schedule Due Date:

-Open - 4.
-Build on the Facility Representative program as a model for Senior Technical Safety Manager (STSM) qualification program and other Functional Area qualification programs. - 4.1 Establish Departmental champion for the STSM Program.
-Lead Responsibility: FTC Panel Chair Action for Closure: Letter from the FTC Panel Chair to EH-1 designating the Deputy Assistant Secretary, Facility Safety (EH-2) as the Departmental champion for the STSM Program.
+Approved STSM Qualification Standard

 Due Date:

-Completed.
-(FTCP Chairman letter 05-ORP-047 dated September 16, 2005.
-Responsibility transferred to HSS due to reorganization) 4.2 Review and revise as applicable the STSM qualification standard to ensure it contains appropriate and adequate qualification and re-qualification requirements.
-Lead Responsibility: FTC Panel Chair Action for Closure:

-Approved STSM Qualification Standard Due Date: